Manish254252/Manish254252/README.md

 # Hi there! 👋

 - 👀 I'm passionate about coding and building innovative solutions.
-- 🌱 Currently diving deep into the world of Spring Boot.
+- 🌱 Currently diving deep into the world of Automation.
-- 💞️ Open to collaborating on exciting Java and Spring-related projects.
+- 💞️ Open to collaborating on exciting Java and Automation projects.
 - 📫 Reach me at: mk394163@gmail.com

 Let's code and create something awesome together! 🚀